-It’s worth creating a pool of 50 or so hashtags, half of the popular hashtags, and half of the more specific.
+It’s worth creating a pool of 50 or so hashtags, half of the popular hashtags, and half of the more specific ones.
 When you come to share a pin, you can simply choose several hashtags from your pool, making sure they’re not the same as those shared on your last pin.

 Place hashtags at the end of your description